Bhargavi19/Fundamentals-of-Statistical-Learning/README.md

 2. Principal Component Analysis and Fisher's Linear Discriminant Analysis :
    Implemented PCA to reduce dimensions of images from 2 classes - '5' and '8' - the MNIST dataset and reconstructing them back.
    Implemented LDA from scratch to classify them into one of the two classes.
 Obtained a training accuracy of 94% and a test accuracy of  93%.
 3. Implemented non-linear regression using zero mean noiseless Gaussian Processes to estimate the function values f(x) = sin(0.5∗x) for x ∈ [−4,4].
+4. Modelling a handwritten digit classifier using Multi-layer Neural Network.
+The model is trained to classify the images of handwritten digits into 10 classes( digits 0 -9) using MNIST dataset of handwritten digits for training the classifier.